 To purchase the correct tool for your task follow the guide below.
-If you require further assistance, please email us via the 'Contact Us' link on any of the web pages.
+If you require further assistance, please email us via the 'Contact' link in the main menu.
 This page is designed to help new woodworkers purchase planes in an order which will suit their skill level based on projects they will most likely start out with.
 This is only a guide based on how I progressed through the leaning stages of using planes to make furniture.
-If you click on the bold heading it will take you to the relevant plane.

 This list is for a basic kit of planes I would use for furniture making in order of priority is as follows:

 This plane will allow you to learn the basics of planing a machined dressed piece of flat wood smooth or to join short lengths of wood up to 0.9m long.
 Projects would include coffee tables, bed side tables and small cabinets where the length of wood won't be longer than 1 meter.